junseung2/Open-PCIe-Controller/2.RX/1.PCIe_DLL_RX/ReadMe.md

 ### TLP Handling Logic

 The module checks the validity of the received TLP.
 If valid, it forwards the TLP data to the Transaction Layer and generates an Ack DLLP.
 If a CRC error is detected, a Nak DLLP is generated instead.
-The module controls the ready and valid signals to synchronize data transfer between layers.
+Additionally, it checks the sequence number to ensure the TLPs are received in order.

 ### Flow Control Logic